Radio Advertising in Newton of Cromarty

 What is the Cost of Radio Advertising?

-The factors which broadly determine the cost are outlined below:
+The factors which broadly determine the cost of radio adverts are outlined below:

 • Reach/Number of Listeners/Listenership – the more people who tune in to a radio station on a daily basis (and therefore the more likely to hear your radio advert) the more expensive it will be.
 Heart advertising costs and Hits/Capital radio advertising costs are obviously more expensive (as large commercial stations) than smaller local stations - but you would expect this because they have more listeners (so potentially more customers for you).
 So the option when choosing a station to advertise on is; do you want to hit lots of people in a wide area or a smaller but more select audience more locally?